 Fatigue failure is one of the most significant modes of failure and to predict the fatigue life of a structure requires full knowledge of both the load history and the material behaviour.
 Material strength is affected not only by cyclic loading but also by the environmental conditions surrounding the structure.
-Failures may also occur under sustained loads and high temperatures due to creepfatigue.
-Also, boundary conditions such as sliding and rolling contact may also affect the fatigue life.
-Although in many industrial Codes of Practice, the structural fatigue life assessment procedures are still based on S-N curves and cumulative damage theories, efforts have been made to introduce improved equations to take into consideration such factors affecting respective industries.
-It is now accepted that crack like flaws exist not only in welded structures but also in all materials especially metallic and composites.
-With the help of high resolution NDT tools one is able to measure such defects at microstructural level.
-Much effort is being made to simulate the growth of 3D cracks at microstructural level using finite element based algorithms.
-However, due to the random nature of granular structure, presence of cavities, non-linear effect of ductility / plasticity, crack-tip constraint, loading and environment, etc., at the microstructural level, it is not possible to generalise the behavior and develop a unified fracture mechanics theory based on continuum mechanics principles to assess the full fatigue life [1].
+Failures may also occur under sustained loads and high temperatures due to creep-fatigue.
+Due to the random nature of granular structure, presence of cavities, non-linear effect of ductility / plasticity, crack-tip constraint, loading and environment, etc., at the microstructural level, it is not possible to generalise the behavior and develop a unified fracture mechanics theory based on continuum mechanics principles to assess the full fatigue life [1].

-Much of the current work on assessment of residual life and integrity of a structure is still based on linear elastic fracture mechanics (LEFM) principles due to the assumption that the plastic zone is small and constraint along the crack front is high.
+Much of the current work on assessment of residual life and integrity of a structure is based on linear elastic fracture mechanics (LEFM) principles due to the assumption that the plastic zone is small and constraint along the crack front is high.
 The Zencrack [2] software is most often used for crack growth studies under these assumptions.
 However, more complex behaviour and growth laws can be modelled for elastic-plastic crack tip models using user subroutines.
 For example, crack-tip models such as UNIGROW, Antolovich-Saxena and Kujawski-Ellyin [3,4,5] have been successfully used to simulate 3D crack propagation using Zencrack.

-In this paper we concentrate on some of the issues related to fatigue crack growth at low temperature and the analogies that can be used in high temperature cases.
+In this paper we note some of the issues related to fatigue crack growth at low temperature and the analogies that can be used in high temperature cases.
 Some examples are provided of high temperature defect analysis for stationary and growing cracks.
 A further example demonstrates how the interaction of multiple material properties can be addressed for a defect at a weld location.